HL7/davinci-crd/input/pagecontent/hooks.md

 <blockquote class="note-to-balloters">
 <p>
-There is some controversy around the decision to mandate support for de-identified CRD service invocation.
+There is some controversy around the decision to mandate support for de-identified CRD Server invocation.
 Implementers are encouraged to provide feedback around the implications for industry of support for this feature being mandatory.
 </p>
 </blockquote>

 #### Sensitive Orders

 CRD Clients that implement the [order-select](#order-select) hook will typically fire the hook multiple times as information is gathered and entered into the system by a practitioner.
 In cases where the content of an order is sensitive, it is possible that a patient will elect to pay for a medication, device, service (etc.) themselves instead of sharing the information with a payer.
-In these cases, the order in which information is entered and when hooks are fired could determine whether information the patient deems sensitive is shared with the CRD Service and payer.
+In these cases, the order in which information is entered and when hooks are fired could determine whether information the patient deems sensitive is shared with the CRD Server and payer.

-CRD Client workflows, user interfaces and CDS hook triggers **SHALL** be designed in a manner that ensures that practitioner and patient considerations govern whether information is sent to a CRD Service.
+CRD Client workflows, user interfaces and CDS hook triggers **SHALL** be designed in a manner that ensures that practitioner and patient considerations govern whether information is sent to a CRD Server.

 <div markdown="1" class="new-content">